AI / Machine learning

 Do you only test the LLM, or the whole product around it?

 Both, depending on scope.
-Most engagements start at the model surface (prompt injection, RAG, tool use) and extend into the surrounding app and API — which is usually where the real impact lives.
+Most engagements cover the model surface (prompt injection, RAG, tool use) and extend into the surrounding app and API — which is usually where real impact lives.

 Are you aligned to the OWASP Top 10 for LLM Applications?

 Yes.
-We map findings to the OWASP Top 10 for LLM Applications and to standard OWASP Web and API Top 10 categories where the surrounding service is in scope.
+Findings are mapped to the OWASP Top 10 for LLM Applications and to standard OWASP Web and API Top 10 categories where the surrounding service is in scope.

 Can the report support NIST AI RMF or EU AI Act readiness?

 Yes.
-We can frame the report in the language of the NIST AI Risk Management Framework or AI Act high-risk system requirements on request, in addition to standard SOC 2 / ISO control mappings.
+We can frame findings in the language of the NIST AI RMF or EU AI Act high-risk system requirements on request, in addition to standard SOC 2 / ISO control mappings.

 How do you test indirect prompt injection?

-We craft adversarial documents, web pages, or email content that the feature retrieves, and verify whether the instructions inside that content can override the model.
-We test both common injection patterns and ones tuned to the structure of your prompts.
+We craft adversarial documents, web pages, or email content the feature retrieves, then verify whether embedded instructions can override the model — using both common patterns and ones tuned to your prompt structure.

 Do you cover open-source or self-hosted models?